Protesters Call for Hong Kong's Leader to Step Down

 A political crisis has spiraled over the last week into a showdown between the semi-autonomous city’s administration and its pro-democratic movement, which fears of an erosion of freedoms under an ever-encroaching China.

 Tensions were further inflamed late Saturday when a young man plunged to his death from scaffolding on the side of a shopping mall after unfurling a banner denouncing the extradition legislation and donning a raincoat on which he had scrawled the words, “Carrie Lam Kills Hong Kong.”

 Protesters hailed him as a “martyr” on social media and many on Sunday carried white flowers to commemorate him.
+Others held memorial services outside the Pacific Place mall.

 Mass demonstrations in recent days have galvanized a broad cross-section of society, infuriated by a proposal to amend laws to allow suspects, for the first time, to be transferred to the mainland for trial.
 The government says the amendments are necessary to keep Hong Kong from becoming a haven for fugitives, but critics of the proposed legislation say Beijing will use it to apprehend political opponents and dissidents.